 Other Harry Potter World activities not to miss

 Trying out the Butterbeer was a must for me, it’s non-alcoholic, sweet and really quite good.
-As you come into Hogsmead there is a large barrel vendor, queue up on either side to be served.
+As you come into Hogsmead there is a large barrel vendor, queueing up on either side to be served.
 If this one is too busy there’s a second barrel vendor further up as you move towards the castle.
-You can also order it with your meal at the Three Broomsticks.
+You can also order it with your meal at Three Broomsticks.

 We found a shady seat in the Owlery to enjoy our magical brew before a stop in at every shop and display window in the village.